taataa/tapspace/docs/api/index.md

 - *pivot:* set to a `IVector` to specify a pivot for rotation and scaling.
 If `pivot` is specified the value of `translate` has no effect.
 Default is `null`.
 - *tap:* set to `true` to allow emitting of `tap` event.
 Default is `false`.
 - *tapMaxTravel:*  Default is 20.
+- *preventDefault:* set `true` to cancel handled touch and mouse events.
+Set `false` to let `Touchable` managers higher in the DOM also handle the events.
+Default is `true`. **Warning:** The default value will change in v2 to `false`.
+Therefore to make your app forward compatible, always specify `preventDefault`.

 The default mode is accessible at `Touchable.DEFAULT_MODE`.